ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Opening my eyes; stowing my carbine; some more nausea —different than before; also something I've experienced a thousand times.
 Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Other casualty is getting taken care of, one less injured on the field.

-There's the injured trooper, under plenty of cover, starting vital and data download, starting medical scan, checking-in her injury.
+There's my injured trooper, under plenty of cover, starting vital and data download, starting medical scan, checking-in her injury.

 \*Both dots start blinking in her HUD.\*

 Info downloaded: Semeshea Emyatta, callsign Emyatta six; Sedra'hk'not*, —a tough and resilient gene-nexus— has sustained a deep laceration; grazing a few bones; no organs damaged; no major blood vessels damaged; from mid abdomen, to mid chest.
 The cut must have bled hard; there is so much blood on her, and a really wide gash in her armor.
-Arrestor foam did its job —stopped all the bleeding.
+Arrestor foam did its job —seal the wound from the atmosphere, stop all the bleeding.
 She has two hearts, both beating at an elevated rate; she seems to be in some pain, not enough for an acid wound though, no sign of poisoning.
 Alright, shield detached, firing mount stakes — _pmp_ —, activating atmospheric lock out field, med kit and wash cooker powered up.

 Prix: "Can you her me?"<br>
 Her face mask goes from opaque to clear, revealing a green smooth skinned face with two purple and black eyes and a well angled hemegeniocx type face and head —two eyes, above a protruding, angular nasal passage, all above a singular mouth.